Pruszków: Sports

-The city's local football team is Znicz Pruszków.
+The town's local football team is Znicz Pruszków.
 It plays in the second division since 2023 where they previously competed between 2007-2010 and 2016-2017.
 Robert Lewandowski played for Znicz from 2006 to 2008, whereas Pruszków-born Jacek Gmoch and Radosław Majewski also played in Znicz: Gmoch from 1953 to 1958, Majewski from 2002 to 2006.

-The city has two professional basketball teams: women's PTS Lider Pruszków and the basketball section of the football club, men's Znicz Basket Pruszków.
+The town has two professional basketball teams: women's PTS Lider Pruszków and the basketball section of the football club, men's Znicz Basket Pruszków.

 The Pruszków Arena is a modern indoor velodrome.

 Buildings and structures

 256 metres tall chimney of former "Pruszków II Power Plant", now used as radio tower.